ember-cli/ember-resolver/README.md

 ### Migrating from bower

-Before v1.0.1 `ember-resolver` was primarially consumed bia bower.
+Before v1.0.1 `ember-resolver` was primarially consumed via bower.
 To migrate install the addon version via `yarn` or `npm`.
 If you're currently using `ember-resolver` v0.1.x in your project, you should uninstall it: